Dr-Dream/nats-sandbox/README.md

 ```shell
 nats context select c1
 ```
 > **_NOTE:_** Be sure you are using right context SYS account don't have any JetStream permissions
-> (any nats stream command will fail).
-At same time JS account don't have any permissions to manage servers or clusters.
+> (any NATS stream command will fail).
+At same time JS account doesn't have any permissions to manage servers or clusters.

 List servers:
 ```shell
 nats server list --sort=name
 ```

-Running nats client supposed to be something like this:
+Running NATS client is supposed to be something like this:
 ```
 ╭───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │                                                          Server Overview                                                          │